When Life Feels on Repeat

 Every choice for this image was intentional.

-- Her focus on the book in front of her is one of the most important details.
-How often do we keep searching for new answers when the truth we need is already in our hands?
+• Her focus on the book in front of her is one of the most important details.
+How often do we keep searching for something new when what we need is already open in our hands?
 This image is a reminder to stop wandering and engage deeply with what God has already given us.

 Why This Image Complements the Devotional

 The devotional speaks to those moments when life feels repetitive and discouraging—when we keep hitting the same obstacle and wonder why nothing changes.
-Rather than viewing those moments as punishment, it reframes them as invitations to grow.
+Rather than viewing those moments as punishment,this devotional gently reframes them as invitations.

 This image visually reinforces that truth.